szabixd/szabixd/README.md

 Take a look at it. ❤

-Our first major project is "ByteBag", which we are working on with [@csuszy.](https://github.com/csuszy).
+My first major project is "ByteBag", which we are working on with [@csuszy.](https://github.com/csuszy).

 Repository for it can be found here: ~ UNDER WORK. 🛠